parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 As we see the XMPP handshake is incomplete.
 In short, Burp somehow messes up the first part of the XMPP handshake and drops the packet just after it sees `to='chat.hipchat.com'` and sends an incomplete payload which causes the server to reject it and reset the connection.

-# 3. Burp’s SSL Pass Through
+# 3. Burp's SSL Pass Through
-It’s time to talk about another one of Burp’s capabilities.
+It's time to talk about another one of Burp's capabilities.
 This one is named `SSL Pass Through` and is very useful for exactly the situation we are in.
 We can specify endpoints (domain/IP and port) and tell Burp not to mess with the to/from those points and just pass it through as it is.
 This means that Burp will not Man-in-the-Middle (MitM) the connection and just ignore the traffic.
 It is located at `Proxy > Option > SSL Pass Through` (scroll all the way to the bottom).
-Let’s tell Burp not to proxy anything to/from the `hipchatserver.com` at `10.11.1.25:5222`.
+Let's tell Burp not to proxy anything to/from the `hipchatserver.com` at `10.11.1.25:5222`.

 {{< imgcap src="/images/2015/hipchat2/06-SSL-Pass-Through.png" title="SSL Pass Through settings" >}}